 In the article below, we go into more detail about these jobs.
 Take a look if you think any of them is a good position for you: Best Paying Jobs in Consumer Non-Durables.

 Is Consumer Non-Durables a Good Career Path?
 You Can Make an Informed Decision Now!

 Is consumer non-durables a good career path?
 The choice is yours to make.
 Our job is to help you get a better perspective.
 To help you understand these jobs better.

-Now that you have read through it, the picture must seem clearer.
-Now, you know about the salary you may get at top consumer non-durables jobs.
-You also know the various career areas you can apply to.
+Now that you have read through it, the picture must seem more straightforward.
+You know about the salary you may get at top consumer non-durable jobs and the various career areas you can apply to.

-There are soft goods jobs in sales and marketing.
-These are the areas where there is the highest number of openings every year.
+There are soft goods jobs in sales and marketing, areas with the highest openings every year.
 But you can also apply in HR or IT departments in soft goods companies.

 Besides the chance of getting international exposure, the training programs can also turn out to be helpful in the long run.

 So, what are the aspects that appeal to you?
 What do you want your career to be like?
 After all, it boils down to your preferences.

 With all the information we have given you, it must be easy to choose.
 Remember to consider all the points when making a decision!
 Good luck!

 Bonus: What About Services?
 Is Other Consumer Services a Good Career Path?